alb3rtobr/geode-docker/README.md

 # Generate Geode documentation with Docker

 Apache Geode User Guide is written in markdown format, which can be transformed to an HTML user guide using [Bookbinder](https://github.com/pivotal-cf/bookbinder).

-It is possible generate the HTML documentation using a [Docker image of Bookbinder](https://hub.docker.com/r/ductha/bookbinder).
+I have implemented a Docker image to generate the HTML documentation without installing Bookbinder or Ruby.

 To run the container execute:

-`docker run -ti --rm -p 9292:9292 --entrypoint=/bin/bash -v :/app -v <PATH TO YOUR GEODE REPO>:/geode ductha/bookbinder:10.1.14`
+`docker run -ti --rm -p 9292:9292 -v <PATH TO YOUR GEODE REPO>:/geode alb3rtobr/geodedoc`

-And run the following commands:

-* `cd /geode/geode-book`
-* `bundle install`
-* `bundle exec bookbinder bind local`
-* `cd final_app`
-* `bundle install`
-* `rackup --host 0.0.0.0`

 Documentation will be available at `http://localhost:9292`.